kadivetikavya/PROJECTS/ansible-k8s-CICD-project/README.md

 ### Project Overview
 The primary objective of this project is to establish a robust, end-to-end CI/CD pipeline that automates the process of building, testing, and deploying a Java application.
 By integrating a modern DevOps toolchain including Git, Jenkins, Maven, SonarQube, Docker, Trivy, Ansible, Terraform, and Amazon EKS, this project aims to achieve rapid, reliable, and secure software delivery.<br>

-#### This project aims to achieve the following goals:
-1. Infrastructure as Code (IaC): Use Terraform to provision and manage the entire AWS infrastructure, ensuring consistency, repeatability, and version control of the environment.
-This includes all networking components and server instances.<br>
-2. Version Control: Maintain both application source code and infrastructure code (Terraform) in Git repositories to enable collaboration, tracking, and auditability.<br>
-3. Continuous Integration (CI): Automate the build, test, and code analysis processes using a Jenkins pipeline triggered by code commits.
-This ensures early detection of integration issues and maintains high code quality.<br>
-4. Static Code Analysis: Integrate SonarQube to perform continuous inspection of code quality, identifying bugs, vulnerabilities, and code smells before they reach production.<br>
-5. Containerization: Package the application and its dependencies into a standardized Docker container, creating a portable and consistent runtime environment.<br>
-6. Container Security: Implement vulnerability scanning for Docker images using Trivy to identify and mitigate security risks before deployment.<br>
-7. Continuous Deployment (CD): Automate the deployment of the containerized application to a Kubernetes cluster using Ansible, enabling a seamless and controlled rollout process.<br>

 ## Architecture and Pipeline Flow
 <img width="1821" height="700" alt="2 drawio (1)" src="https://github.com/user-attachments/assets/980684c6-bd08-4379-96ce-bc9314bf1979" />